oconnor663/jacko.io/posts/object_soup.md

 When objects come and go and change all the time, and their relationships are also changing and full of cycles, I call it "object soup".
-It's hard to write object soup in Rust, because it breaks the rules for references.[^the_rules] But sometimes it's how the world works: A creature in a game can target another creature, but its target might disappear.
+It's hard to write object soup in Rust, because it breaks the rules for references.[^the_rules] But sometimes it's just how the world works: A creature in a game can target another creature, but its target might disappear.
 A cell in a spreadsheet can depend on another cell, and then the other cell's value might change.
 A playlist has many songs, and each song can be in many lists.
-These programs are object soup by design, but Rust won't let us build them out of references.
-So how do we build them?
+These programs are object soup by design, but Rust won't let us do these things with references.
+So what do we do?

 [^the_rules]: I'm assuming that you've already seen Rust's ownership,
     borrowing, and mutability rules.
 If not, here's here's [an overview from a